 - Hyperthyroidism: VCA Hospitals explains how overactive thyroid glands produce too much thyroid hormone which increases the cat's metabolic rate.
 These cats are often hungry and eat a lot, and yet lose weight.
 There are several treatment options so speak to your vet if you suspect your cat has hyperthyroidism.

 - Inflammatory Bowel Disease: The aging bowel wall may struggle to digest certain foods it previously had no issue with.
 The result is diarrhea, which can lead to weight loss.
 For some cats, a low allergen diet is the answer, while others require steroids to control the condition.

-- Cornell University explains that because the cat doesn't always show signs ahead of a catastrophic problem, biannual blood pressure monitoring is advisable.
+- Hypertension: High blood pressure is a silent problem that can cause devastating consequences such as sudden blindness or a stroke.
+Cornell University explains that because the cat doesn't always show signs ahead of a catastrophic problem, biannual blood pressure monitoring is advisable.

 Love Your Senior Cat